target/lite-for-jdbc/README.md

 The core of lite-for-jdbc is the Db class.
 A Db object is intended to be used as a singleton and injected as a dependency in repository classes.
-It requires a DataSource constructor argument, and there is a DataSourceFactoryRegistry to help with that.
+It requires a DataSource constructor argument, and there is a DataSourceFactory to help with that.
 The typical recommendation is to use Hikari, which is configured with reasonable defaults, but you can customize it to any DataSource.
 Examples: